junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean pauses in his move, holding the little box tight.
 Oh, right, he's almost forgot what happened last time they saw each other, what this must look like to Cas.
 He was the bloody one being beaten to the ground by a brainwashed Cas last time, and that's before Cas decided he couldn't trust Dean with the angel tablet and flew away alone.
 They couldn't find him for more than a month, and he couldn't even call Cas when he freaked out to find out Sam was tricked by a freaking rogue reaper to be sent to Purgatory, and he had to kill the only other friend he'd call a brother.
 Cas wasn't there when he buried Benny.
 Cas wasn't there when he was confronted by Naomi and mocked for not putting up an angel ward against all angels, for still hoping and wishing for Cas to come back to him, when Naomi used a simple sentence to almost break all his will: "I only wish he felt the same way", and deep down, no matter how much he didn't want to believe, he thought, maybe Naomi was right.
 Everyday he didn't hear from Cas, he'd imagine he might be killed or brainwashed or tortured or worse.
 And now, finally with him back in the bunker, tucked under a nice fuzzy cover in the warm soft bed, Dean remembers, he should be pissed.
 Right, feeling pissed, this is easy -- *easier*.

-"Like I said, tomorrow."
-Dean answers stiffly, still with his back to Cas.
+"Like I said, tomorrow," Dean answers stiffly, still with his back to Cas.
 He can imagine the way Cas's eyes linger on his back, big and worried and apologetic and sad, just from how prickling his skin feels, and he's so afraid to see him like this.
 He's so scared.
 So he turns off the light instead, and moves toward the door.
 "Get some rest," he says, and closes the door.

 Dean presses his back to the wall next to the door for a long moment, feeling his breath broken and wet.
 This is so messed up.
 But he can't think of another way.